Mec-iS/fullstack-nanodegree-conference/README.md

 ...
 ```

--- Query 2: Another query can be one that let the user to get all the sessions in the same say of a Conference, ordered by startTime
+-- Query 2: Another query can be one that let the user to get all the sessions in the same day of a Conference, ordered by startTime
 ```
 ...
 date = datetime.strptime('2015-4-24', "%Y-%m-%d").date()
-sessions2 = Session.query(Session.conference == ndb.Key(urlsafe=request.conferenceKey)).filter(Session.startDate == date).order(Session.startTime)
+sessions = Session.query(Session.conference == ndb.Key(urlsafe=request.conferenceKey)).filter(Session.startDate == date).order(Session.startTime)
 ...

 ```